JustinZhang7183/ebook/network/computer-networking-a-top-down-approach-8th-edition-reading-notes.md

 - so-called: **so-called** servers that store and transmit information such as Web pages and e-mail messages.
 - Given that/the: **Given that** the Internet is so large and complex, is there any hope of understanding how it works?
 - jargon: special words and phrases that used by partical groups of people, especially in their work.
+- go about: How might you **go about** transforming this idea into an actual Internet application?
+- draw upon: let's draw upon a simple analogy
 ### Abbreviations that need to know
 - ISP: Internet Service Provider
 - DSL: Digital Subscriber Line